cyberark/summon/README.md

     summon -D ENV=production --yaml 'SQL_PASSWORD: !var env/$ENV/db-password' deploy.sh
     ```

+* `--yaml` secrets.yml as a literal string.

+    This flag is used to pass `secrets.yml` to the provider as a literal string
+    (see example above).

 * `-i, --ignore` A secret path for which to ignore provider errors.

     This flag can be useful for when you have secrets that you don't need access to for development.
 For example API keys for monitoring tools.
 This flag can be used multiple times.